HUYDGD/aQuest/.github/ISSUE_TEMPLATE/issue--crash.md

 ---
-name: 'Issue: Crash'
+name: 'Crash'
 about: Report a crash in aQuest.
-If this doesn’t look right, choose a different type.
 title: ''
 labels: ''
 assignees: ''